SeniorMars/taolp/src/installation/week0.md

 # Installing an SSH client

 ## Windows -- Windows Subsystem For Linux and Putty
-If you are on windows, it is recommended to install the [Windows Subsystem for Linux with Ubuntu](https://docs.microsoft.com/en-us/windows/wsl/install) (WSL).
+If you are on Windows, it is recommended to install the [Windows Subsystem for Linux with Ubuntu](https://docs.microsoft.com/en-us/windows/wsl/install) (WSL).
 Windows Powershell is now compatible with OpenSSH on Windows 10, however, for optimal server use for our labs, a *UNIX environment is fully preferred.
 The Windows Subsystem for Linux brings a full Linux experience to Windows 10 with WSL 2 bringing a full Linux kernel to windows.
 If your computer/laptop does not support virtualization, then a SSH program like [putty](https://www.puttygen.com/download-putty) may be ideal.

 ### Windows Subsystem for Linux
-You may find my old video on installing WSL useful: https://www.youtube.com/watch?v=htBOnNsrDBA .
-However it is likely, that all you need to run is on a powershell instance with admin privileges:
+Likely, you'll just need to run this one powershell instance with admin privileges:

 ```powershell
 wsl --install
 ```

+If lost, you may find my old video on installing WSL useful: https://www.youtube.com/watch?v=htBOnNsrDBA.

 ## Linux -- Ubuntu